Warhammer (game): 7th edition (2006)

 The seventh edition rules were released on 9 September 2006.
 It was available in two forms: as a single hardback rulebook for established gamers and as a complete boxed set game complete with plastic miniatures (Dwarfs and Goblins), The Battle for Skull Pass supplement book and a soft-cover rulebook that has less artwork and background material than the hardback version.
 The smaller rulebook from the boxed set was approximately half the size of the large book both in size of the cover and page count.
 The "Basic Rules" and "Advanced Rules" sections of both books were identical in text, layout, illustrations, credits, page numbering and ISBN.
 The two books had different front pieces and the larger rulebook has two extensive addition sections "The Warhammer World" (68 pages) and "The Warhammer Hobby" (56 pages) plus slightly expanded appendices.

 8th edition (2010)

-According to the official Games Workshop webpage, the 8th edition of Warhammer was made available for pre-order on 14 June 2010 and was released 10 July 2010.
+The 8th edition of Warhammer was made available for pre-order on 14 June 2010 and was released 10 July 2010.

-The new starter set named Island of Blood contains facing armies of High Elves and Skaven.
-A condensed mini-rulebook, as well as 10 standard dice, one scatter and one artillery die, two 18 inch rulers, and three blast templates are included in the box.
-(The High Elf and Skaven miniatures from Island of Blood were reused for the Age of Sigmar set Spire of Dawn).
+The new starter set named Island of Blood contained armies of High Elves and Skaven, a condensed mini-rulebook, as well as 10 standard dice, one scatter and one artillery die, two 18 inch rulers, and three blast templates.
+The High Elf and Skaven miniatures from Island of Blood were reused for the Age of Sigmar set Spire of Dawn.